 The useful lives of intangible assets are assessed as finite.
 Intangible assets with finite lives are amortized over their useful economic lives and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortization period and the amortization method for an intangible asset with a finite useful life is reviewed at least at the end of each reporting period.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset is accounted for by changing the amortization period or method, as appropriate, and are treated as changes in accounting estimates.
-The amortization expense on intangible assets with finite lives is recognized in the statement of profit and loss in the expense category consistent with the function of the intangible assets.
+The amortization expense on intangible assets with finite lives is recognized in the statement of profit and loss such expenditure forms part of carrying value of another asset.